sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

       haproxy: true
   ```

-Replace each ansible_host value with an available IP address.
+Replace each `ansible_host` value with an IP address allocated in step 2.

 Take note of the group name `k8s_vms1_19`.
 At the bottom of [`ansible/k8s-ubuntu`](../k8s-ubuntu), make sure that `k8s_server_19` has its `host_var_file` and two `children` properly set: